ethanrobison/rtvf398w20/spool.md

 This is perplexing me, not only because we're reaching Lauren levels of mind-bendy, but also because I must have missed how things became entirely about labor?
 Or, or something?

+# Taylor

+> what constitutes a “real” sport, and indeed meaningful athleticism,
+> has been debated.
+(36)

+Ah, topical.
+See, of course, our earlier discussions on what constitutes a "real" game.

+> The revered moniker of “sport” gets reserved for the coordinated and
+> formalized activities around these skills.
+Long-standing debates about
+> what constitutes a “real” sport intersect deeply held notions about
+> masculinity (and femininity), class, and culture.
+(36)

+I doubt that this class will have problems calling esports "sports".

+> Indeed, if you look within the avid community of computer game players
+> and e-sports aficionados, you find regular con- versations not only
+> about if computer games can be thought of this way, but indeed whether
+> or not particular titles and genres warrant such inclu- sion.
+(36)

+I am reminded, surprise, surprise, of [an XKCD](https://xkcd.com/1095/).

+> Fundamental to my approach is to not render a defini- tional judgment
+> myself, but to document how it is understood as sport, and produced as
+> such, within the community itself.
+(37)

+I'm thinking in terms of my thesis (as I always am, at this point in my life): I like that he's not trying to be prescreptive about this.
+I fear that maybe I'm being to prescreptive in my discussion of social logics games.
+Then again, a big part of my argument is that I'm getting at what it means to make and to play these games.
+I'm not casting aspersions at games that have claimed to be social logics games; instead, I'm trying to pave a way for future work that wants to make that claim.
+I am happy to be overridden.

+> Unlike in, for example, baseball, where two official schools handle
+> all the training for aspiring umpires (via a pretty rigorous program),
+> pro e-sports refs are a self-trained and self-governed group, often
+> standing betwixt and between player-fan and referee identity.
+(81)

+This is an interesting problem to have.

+> Few have integrated betting on e-sports matches though one, XLBet.com,
+> has been letting people place money on Counter-Strike, Warcraft, and
+> Starcraft matches for several years now.
+(82)

+So far, this has been a point-by-point comparison of "sports characteristics", especially community-based ones, and how e-sports mirrors traditional sports.
+A descriptive argument for their legitimacy.

+> What I do want to highlight though is that rules formation in computer
+> gaming is an ongoing process and occurs in dialog with emerging
+> technologies and techniques.
+As machines, screens, and even mice
+> change, the actual performance of play adjusts.
+Often this adjustment
+> involves players finding new ways to perform, new tactics and
+> approaches, even to games they’ve been playing for years.
+(83)

+Important!
+It's an ongoing conversation, not just in terms of the legitimacy of the hobby/profession, but also in terms of what the specifics of the activity _are_.
+This is, of course, why this is such an interesting and topical subject: we're at a temporal border between "this is clearly not a thing" and, presumably in the future, "this is clearly a thing."
+Good time to be alive.

+> By unpacking the construction and negotiation of rules not only across
+> a period of time but among a number of actors, we can begin to
+> complicate the notion that computation serves as a totalizing agent—a
+> penultimate game master, if you will, in computer game play.
+(84)

+Yeah, computer is not a GM.
+They are the dumb and the bad at everything.

+> Collins writes, for example, of the “new interpretations” that are
+> called upon, “even in highly ritualized, fully con- sensual, and long
+> regulated sets of activities” (1990, 84).
+He goes on to point out that
+> this is not a case of a rule system simply being “deficient” as is
+> commonly thought, but that a perfect state of rules is simply
+> unattainable given it would be a “complete description of the past of
+> every possible future” (1990, 92, emphasis mine).
+(58)

+You can't come up with perfect rules.
+That's not how the future works.

+> Contemporary traditional sports regularly demonstrate this complex
+> relationship not only between various technologies on the field (be it
+> new innovations in gear or equipment), but in the regimens of practice
+> and body modification undergone in sports medicine, physical therapy,
+> and advanced training.
+(40)

+Before the game is after the game.
+It isn't just the moment of competition that plays into the material question of sports and access (although this is certainly relevant); it's the entire history of the competitor and their training experience.

+> The link he is pointing to here, between technology (mouse sensitiv-
+> ity settings), material configuration (mouse pad size), and actual
+> style of play is rarely considered when we talk about computer games.
+> (43)

+This is a fascinating discussion.
+I'm inclined to think about, like, the use of tar.

+> Basketball courts, as with most pitches/fields of play (i.e. cricket,
+> football, etc.) are often “glitchy”—hence “home-court” advantage.
+> Knowing how the rim will bounce a shot off it is something all players
+> “play with” during warm-up, which sometimes even reshapes one’s
+> shooting for that day in order to accommodate “the glitch.”
+Some
+> players are even coached to only shoot off of the backboard due to the
+> unknown quality of the rims that will inevitably be met in play.
+> (Personal com- munication, 2011) (45)

+A fascinating take on home court advantage... and on glitchiness.

+# O'Donnell

+> System failures can result when interactive disciplinarity disconnects
+> from the safety valves between feedback loops.
+(133)

+Well, okay.

+> These structures must also be communicated among team members, a
+> process that is frequently neglected when time pressures are imposed,
+> are disconnected from knowledge about where a team is, or are
+> oblivious to how a team is functioning.
+(133)

+Sure, sure.

+> Most importantly, these standards, tools and practices need to be open
+> for debate and conversation.
+They are ultimately too important to be
+> hidden behind NDAs or licenses available only to a small portion of
+> those who call themselves game developers.
+(134)

+I'm... not sure what this means.
+It sounds good enough---it's a call to action, sort of.
+But, what would those conversations look and sound like?
+Don't let it seem like I'm saying that just because O'Donnell doesn't provide precise examples that she's necessarily wrong, I'm just trying to figure out what she means is all.